Registration, Grades and Academic Policies | College Catalog

 If a student, through excessive absences or otherwise, demonstrates minimal academic motivation, or an attitude inconsistent with reasonable expectations of a member of an academic community, the student will be subject to administrative disciplinary review, which may result in suspension or expulsion.

-Absences that occur because of College activities approved by the vice president and dean for academic affairs will be reported in advance to the registrar by the instructor or staff member sponsoring the activity, and the registrar will notify instructors of the students involved.
+Absences that occur because of College activities approved by the provost and vice president for academic affairs will be reported in advance to the registrar by the instructor or staff member sponsoring the activity, and the registrar will notify instructors of the students involved.
 The student is responsible for all work missed when absent from class.
 Students should discuss absences with their professors before the absence occurs.
 The faculty member’s attendance policy determines the impact of absences on a student’s grade in the course.

 Classification of Students